AdobeDocs/campaign.en/help/v8/config/push-config.md

 Use Campaign SDKs for iOS and Android to facilitate the integration of your mobile application into the Adobe Campaign platform.

-Android and iOS supported versions, and Cammpaign SDKs compatible versions for Campaign v8 are listed in the [Compatibility matrix](../start/compatibility-matrix.md#MobileSDK) .
+Android and iOS supported versions, and Campaign SDKs compatible versions for Campaign v8 are listed in the [Compatibility matrix](../start/compatibility-matrix.md#MobileSDK) .

 >[!NOTE]
 >